Leah-Li-125/Weather-API-Walkthrough-Express/README.md

 Steps

 1. Basic express server
--init the project and install express npm init --yes npm i express
+- init the project and install express
+  - npm init --yes
+  - npm i express
--build up an express server
+- build up an express server
--setup the routes (fetch the data from openweathermap)
+- setup the routes (fetch the data from openweathermap)

 2. Extract the routes
 - extract routes into separate modules